Get Straighter Teeth with Clear Aligners With 50% Less Wear Time

 Clear aligners are also superior to lingual braces which are placed on the inside of your teeth.
 While lingual braces are less noticeable than traditional braces, they can become uncomfortable and irritate your tongue – especially when placed on your lower teeth.

-At our Fort Collins office, we provide our patients with straighter teeth using OrthoFX NiTime Clear aligners.
+At our Fort Collins office, we provide our patients with straighter teeth using OrthoFX AirFlex Clear aligners.
 They’re clear and less noticeable than braces since you only wear these custom aligners at night.
 They’re also custom aligners that are made specifically for your teeth.
 So they’re much more comfortable than traditional braces.

-What Are OrthoFX NiTime Aligners?
+What Are OrthoFX AirFlex Aligners?

-NiTime Aligners are a new type of clear aligner from OrthoFX.
+AirFlex Aligners are a new type of clear aligner from OrthoFX.
 You only need to wear them for 9 to 12 hours each day, not the 20+ hours per day that is recommended by both SureSmile aligners and those undergoing Invisalign treatment.

-The Science Behind NiTime Technology
+The Science Behind AirFlex Technology

-NiTime aligners feature Hyper-Elasticity.
+AirFlex aligners feature Hyper-Elasticity.
 This means they bend back to shape better than regular aligners.
 The special polymer mix keeps strong but gentle force on your teeth during your clear aligner treatment.

-NiTime also incorporates a smart multi shell design that puts the right amount of force on your teeth to move misaligned teeth to the desired position over time.
+AirFlex also incorporates a smart multi shell design that puts the right amount of force on your teeth to move misaligned teeth to the desired position over time.
 Other aligners use significantly more force than needed, which can hurt – and can make it less likely that you’ll want to consistently follow your clear aligner therapy regimen.

 Dental Problems that Ortho FX Effectively Treats